 You can think of hyaluronic acid as an essential tool for your skin.
 Biologically, hyaluronic acid plays a major role in helping your skin retain moisture, making it essential for keeping your skin moisturized, strong and capable of shielding your body’s organs from the outside world.
 This is why many people opt for a hyaluronic acid moisturizer.

-From a skincare perspective, hyaluronic acid plays several important role.
+From a skincare perspective, hyaluronic acid plays several important roles.
 By keeping your skin hydrated, it contributes to a smooth, firm and plump look.
 Skin that’s dehydrated and lacking in hyaluronic acid can often look washed out and less elastic.

 Before we answer this question, it’s important to separate injectable hyaluronic acid (something that’s only available from a cosmetic surgeon) from topical hyaluronic acid (something you can buy at your local pharmacy or department store).